Solobored/HandCraftedHeaven/README.md

    - Database: TBD (considering options)
    - Deployment: Vercel

-4. **Design Theme Planning**: Established the visual identity and user experience approach for the platform.
+4. **Design Theme Planning**: Established the visual and user experience approach for the platform.

 5. **Work Item Brainstorming**: Identified initial user stories and development tasks to guide our project development.